User Manual

 Predefined

-In the Bookmark menu you have a folder with a content that can't be erased.
+In the Bookmark menu you have a folder with content that can't be erased.
 That's the Predefined bookmark folder.
-This folder contain three bookmarks to help you not lose your work.
+This folder contains three bookmarks to help you not lose your work.

 🐣 Origin